devcarlosperez/MyMovieListExpressSequelize/README.md

 ## Suggestions 💡

 - You need your own OMDb API key.
 Get it for free at [OMDb API](https://www.omdbapi.com/apikey.aspx) and set it in the backend configuration.
+- Test the API endpoints with Postman before integrating with the frontend.
+- Update dependencies regularly to keep the project secure and compatible.

 ## Acknowledgments 🎁

+I would like to thank my classmates and my teacher Tiburcio for all their support, guidance, and encouragement throughout this project.

 ## Author ✒️